ImpostorJD/CurriCompass_SC/CurriCompassUI/README.md

 When you want to apply CSS globally, add the class via **styles.css** DO NOT TOUCH main.ts, main.server.ts

+### Setup Config.ts
+- Copy the Config Copy.ts file to the same directory.
+- Rename the copied file as Config.ts.

 app.config.ts - handles most of the dependency injections, you do not need to touch this when you generate component, services, directives, etc. via the CLI.

 app.routes.ts - handles the routing configurations.
 Only include components that requires routing, otherwise if the component merely serves as an abstraction of an element such as registration form, button, do not include.